Hydraulic Pumps and Motors Over-Pressurization Effects

 Over-pressurisation adds increased pressure on motors, cylinders, hoses, and other system components.
 This can lead to an increased rate of wear and tear, leading them to fail prematurely.
 The excess pressure can also cause buckling of smaller metal parts and components, such as cylinder rods, leading to catastrophic system failure.

 2. Hydraulic System Parts Separation

-Certain parts in the system can start to come apart because of the excess pressure.
-O-rings, hose connections, and other parts can burst.
-For example: hydraulic cylinder rods can bend or glands can fracture from too much pressure in the system.
+Certain parts in the system can begin to come apart because of the excessive pressure.
+O-rings, hose connections, pumps, and other parts may burst.

 3. Reduced Hydraulic Fluid Lubrication

-beyond its recommended pressure level and to perform regular hydraulic system maintenance, ensuring pressure levels are properly maintained.
-If a system is regularly over pressurising it is indicating that it is not designed correctly to match the operational requirement and larger capacity cylinders and motors should be used.
+The best way to prevent over-pressurisation effects is to avoid operating a hydraulic system beyond its recommended pressure level and to perform regular hydraulic system maintenance, ensuring maximum pressure levels are properly maintained.
+If a system is regularly over-pressurised, it is an indication that it is not designed correctly to match the operational requirements, and it may be necessary to use larger capacity cylinders, motors, or pumps.

-back to blog posts
+Back to blog posts